foerstj/green-range/README.md

 ## Attribution
 Textures of Fox and beta Mucosa as well as the big Klars Trail sign courtesy of Eksevis.\
-Hi-res texture of Shrack (Floaters) courtesy of AntonioR.\
+Hi-res texture of Shrack (Floaters) and Giant Skrubb courtesy of AntonioR.\
 Custom music by Alexander Nakarada.